What is the definition of stalking in Missouri?

 - forbid the abuser from entering your home when it is:

-- jointly owned, leased or rented or jointly occupied by you and the abuser; or
+- jointly owned, leased, rented, or occupied by you and the abuser;

-- owned, leased, rented or occupied by you individually; or
+- owned, leased, rented, or occupied by you individually;

-- jointly owned, leased or rented by you and someone else (not the abuser); or
+- jointly owned, leased, or rented by you and someone else who is not the abuser; or

-- jointly occupied by you and someone else (not the abuser) as long as the abuser does not have a property interest in the home;
+- jointly occupied by you and someone else who is not the abuser as long as the abuser does not have a property interest in the home;

-- forbid the abuser from communicating with you in any manner or through any medium (i.e., phone, computer, etc.);
+- forbid the abuser from communicating with you in any manner or in any way, such as by phone, computer, etc.;

 - make a temporary order of custody of your minor children where appropriate;

-- include such other terms as the judge reasonably believes are necessary to ensure your safety.2
+- include other terms that the judge reasonably believes are necessary to ensure your safety.1

-- include all of the terms listed above; and
+- include all of the terms listed above;2 and

 - award custody of any minor child born to or adopted by the parties when:

-- the court has jurisdiction (power) over such child; and
+- the court has power (jurisdiction) over such child;

 - no prior order regarding custody is pending or has been made; and